The John C Mithun Foundation

 - Capital campaigns unrelated to education or arts facilities

-- General operating support for large established organizations (prefer transformative projects)
+- General operating support for large established organisations (prefer transformative projects)

-- Individual artists (focus is on youth programs and educational institutions)
+- Individual artists (focus is on youth programmes and educational institutions)

 - Political campaigns or lobbying activities